 The Women’s History House also honors 20th Century Firsts, like the first woman governor in the nation, first woman to sit as a representative alongside men in Wyoming's Legislature, and first woman of color as a representative in Wyoming’s Legislature.
 We promise your visit will be impressive as you learn about these ordinary women who achieved extraordinary things.

 The visitor-friendly exhibits and nifty gift shop can be enjoyed at your own pace.
-Or, you can gain a deeper understanding of the significance of Louisa Swain's historic vote and the broader impact of Wyoming's Suffrage Act with our knowledgable docents, who will greet you upon your arrival.
+Or, you can gain a deeper understanding of the significance of Louisa Swain's historic vote and the broader impact of Wyoming's Suffrage Act with our knowledgable docents, if you arrange for a personalized tour during this winter season when we are closed.

-We can arrange special family or group tours if you call our Executive Director 307-399-9571 or send an email to director@wyomingwomenshistoryhouse.info
+You can arrange special family, group or student tours by calling our Executive Director 307-399-9571 or sending an email to director@wyomingwomenshistoryhouse.info

 Thanks to our faithful donors and volunteers, there is no charge to view our exhibits.

-Click on the Sip & Savor History in the Events section and you can listen to some of past speakers’ videos
+Click on the Sip & Savor History in the Events section and you can listen to some of past speakers.

 Sip and Savor Social Hours begin at 4:00 p.m. with doors open for attendees at 3:45.
 Our speakers take the podium at 4:30.